Samin Sharma: Eternal Heart Care Centre, Jaipur

+Controversy

+Under Sharma's leadership, the cardiac catheterization lab at Mount Sinai has been implicated in allegations of Medicaid fraud, coaching emergency room patients to say they were having symptoms of a heart attack in order to receive reimbursement for advance scheduled interventional procedures.
+He has also been accused of inflating procedural numbers to unattainable records by having trainees perform his procedures without supervision.
+He received $4.8 million from billing for these procedures himself in 2012.

 Publications

 Peer reviewed articles

 According to ResearchGate, Sharma published 165 articles while affiliated with Icahn School of Medicine.
 According to Scopus, he has 486 publications as of 2022 that were cited 21,734 times across 18,988 documents.
 His h-index is listed as 60.